-During the spring semester of the residency placement, teacher candidates will arrive to their assigned school on the first day the mentor teachers arrive.
-Teacher candidates will begin co-planning and co-teaching with their mentor teachers no later than the second week (preferably sooner).
-During the first week, teacher candidates will participate in the One-Teach and One-Observe co-teaching model.
-Mentor teachers will spend time with their co-teachers (candidates) during the first week, discussing the latest assessment data on each child and act as a facilitator to co-plan instruction for the students based on their strengths and weaknesses.
-Additionally, mentor teachers will discuss the social and behavioral skills of each child.
-Teacher candidates and their mentor teachers will continue to co-plan and co-teach.
-As the teacher candidates become confident and competent, they will begin taking the lead during co-planning and co-teaching.
-Eventually, the teacher candidates should be allowed three (3) weeks to plan and teach all subjects, having full control of the classroom with only daily feedback from their mentor teachers.
-Once each teacher candidate has completed the requisite three (3) weeks of solo planning and teaching under supervision of their mentor teacher, they may be allowed to serve as a substitute teacher in other classrooms until the students leave for summer break.
-At that time, the teacher candidate should return to the classroom and learn how to close a classroom for the summer with their mentor teacher.
+During the Residency II semester, teacher candidates will arrive at their assigned school on the first day of their assigned placement and should begin co-planning, co-teaching, co-assessing, and co-reflecting with their mentor teachers no later than the second week (preferably sooner).
+During the first week, teacher candidates will participate in the One-Teach and One-Observe Co-Teaching model.
+Mentor teachers will spend time with their co-teachers (e.g., the teacher candidates) during the first week, discussing the latest assessment data and acting as a facilitator to co-plan instruction for the students based on their individual and collective strengths and weaknesses.
+Additionally, mentor teachers will discuss the social and behavioral skills of each student.
+Teacher candidates and their mentor teachers will continue to co-plan, co-teach, co-asses, and co-reflect.
+As the teacher candidates become confident and competent, they will begin taking the lead.
+Eventually, the teacher candidates should be allowed to plan and teach all subjects and/or class sessions, having full control of the classroom with daily feedback from their mentor teachers during the co-reflection process.
+Once each teacher candidate has completed a requisite three (3) weeks of solo planning and teaching under supervision of their mentor teacher, they may be allowed to serve as a substitute teacher in other classrooms within the building in which the candidate has been placed.
+[And/or as per current WVDE Policy.]

-When a teacher candidate is not on a substitute assignment, they should return to the classroom of current residency and continue co-teaching with their mentor teacher.
-Teacher candidates should be required to complete recess and bus duty and/or any other duties that are required of classroom teachers at their assigned school.
+When a teacher candidate is not on a substitute assignment, they should return to the classroom of current residency placement and continue co-teaching with their mentor teacher.
+Teacher candidates should be required to complete any duties that are required of the classroom teachers at their assigned school.
 If tutoring, after school programs, and/or other duties are required, or if the candidate's assigned mentor teacher has volunteered for these duties, the teacher candidate should participate.
 During the yearlong residency, teacher candidates should learn to enter grades and prepare report cards, participate in parent-teacher conferences, attend all team planning and staff meetings, go on field trips, and participate in all data meetings and IEP/504 meetings.
-Teacher candidates that wish to teach in the county after graduation should be given priority over other new applicants to interview for any open positions in the county.